buildkite/templates/wiz/README.md

 ---
-title: Wiz Buildkite Plugin Template
+title: Scan for vulnerabilities using Wiz
-description: Utilize the Wiz Buildkite Plugin for scanning in your Buildkite pipelines.
+description: Scan your infrastructure-as-code CloudFormation stacks or Docker images for security vulnerabilities using Wiz.
 author: Buildkite
 use_cases: ["Security", "CI"]
 tools: ["Wiz"]